Amalaga19/Capstone/README.md

 ```bash
 nano filename.py
 ```
 This will open the nano text editor.
 There are several example codes in the Adafruit website and around the internet that can make the OLED display show different kinds of information.
 In this case, the code will alternate between showing the network’s name and password every five seconds.
-Enter the following code:
+If you want to do this, enter the following code:
 ```python
 import board
 import digitalio